 Harald Stenmark from the Department of Biochemistry at the Institute for Cancer Research has recently been awarded an Advanced Grant from the European Research Council (ERC), amounting to 2.27 mill Euro over a period of 5 years for running the project "The PI3K-III complex: Function in cell regulation and tumour suppression".

 The ERC is the new initiative from EU to support basal research.
-In contrast with ordinary EU announcements, ECR funding is solely based on scientific quality, and any field of research may apply.
+In contrast with ordinary EU announcements, ERC funding is solely based on scientific quality, and any field of research may apply.

 Only four Norwegians were awarded ERC Advanced grants in the first application round.
 In addition to Harald Stenmark, the recipients were Eiliv Lund (cancer epidemiology, Tromsø), Edvard Moser (memory research, Trondheim) and Bernt Øksendal (mathematics, Oslo).